Entrepreneurs

 UFC Buyout Earnings

-In 2016, the Fertitta brothers were looking to sell the organization, but nobody was interested in acquiring the UFC unless Dana White remained the brand’s face.
+In 2016, the Fertitta brothers sought to sell the organization, but no one was interested in acquiring the UFC unless Dana White remained the brand’s face.
 The situation reportedly left White rather distraught, but after taking some time to process, he agreed.

 The UFC was sold to WME-IMG, the company that owns the WWE, for an estimated $4 billion.
 The organization has since rebranded to Endeavor Group Holdings.

 At the time of the sale, it was reported that White still owned 9% of the company.
 Most reports suggest that his stake was also a part of the sale, netting him roughly $360 million.
-Part of the agreement also stated that Dana would be paid 9% of the annual profits for five years.
-This could be worth as much as $30 million per year.
+The agreement also stated that Dana would be paid 9% of annual profits for five years.
+This could be worth up to $30 million per year.

 Highlights